HomeResources › Google LSA for Appliance Repair Companies

 How to Rank Higher in Appliance Repair LSA

 • Use Maximize Leads bidding.
-A manual Max Per Lead cap set too conservatively will limit your delivery in competitive markets before you build enough history to rank on profile quality alone.
-Maximize Leads lets the algorithm allocate your budget toward the most likely-to-convert leads.
-It is what Google recommends for most new accounts and it typically outperforms manual bidding in the first 90 days.
+A manual Max Per Lead cap restricts your delivery before your profile builds enough history to rank on quality alone.
+Maximize Leads lets Google's algorithm allocate your budget toward the leads most likely to convert.
+Given the high volume and relatively low CPL in appliance repair, this mode typically outperforms manual bidding for the first 90 days.

 For a full breakdown of every ranking signal, see our complete guide to LSA ranking factors.